iamtrask/DEPRECATED/readme.md

 For first timers go to the [quick start guide](./contributing/quickstart.md)

-If you are ready to dive in an start contributing, checkout our [guidelines](./contributing/guidelines.md) beforehand.
+If you are ready to dive in and start contributing, check out our [guidelines](./contributing/guidelines.md) beforehand.

 ## Website & Official Accounts